 Item Description

 Baudrate Applied communication speed.

 Data Bits Number of data bits.

 Parity Control parity bit:

 none - data will be sent without parity.

 even - data will be sent with even parity.

-• odd - data will be sent with odd parity.
+odd - data will be sent with odd parity.

 Stop Bits Number of stop bit.

+Flow Control Set the flow control to none or hardware .

 Split Timeout Time to rupture reports.
 If the gap between two characters exceeds the parameter in milliseconds, any buffered characters will be sent over the Ethernet port.

 Protocol Communication protocol:

 TCP - communication using a linked protocol TCP.

 UDP - communication using a unlinked protocol UDP.

 Mode Mode of connection:

 • TCP server - The router will listen for incoming TCP connection requests.

 TCP client - The router will connect to a TCP server on the specified IP address and TCP port.

 Server Address When set to TCP client above, it is necessary to enter the Server address and TCP port .
 IPv4 and IPv6 addresses are allowed.

 TCP Port TCP/UDP port used for communications.
 The router uses the value for both the server and client modes.

 Inactivity Timeout Time period after which the TCP/UDP connection is interrupted in case of inactivity.

-Table 63: USB Port Configuration 1
+Table 66: USB Port Configuration 1